 By: Lucy Nelson, Guest Blogger

 About the Author: Lucy was born in Western North Carolina.
-She is a current student at UNC Chapel Hill.
-While engaged in a yoga teacher training program, Lucy became concerned with mental, emotional, and physical health.
+She is a current high school senior with plans for a four-year university.
+Engaged in a yoga teacher training program, Lucy has become concerned with mental, emotional, and physical health.
 She hopes to discover a career that involves these concerns.